Lisbon: Alfama

+This historic district has retained much of its original character.
 It is a historical quarter of mixed-use buildings occupied by Fado bars, restaurants, and homes with small shops downstairs.
+Fado, the typically Portuguese style of melancholy music, is common (but not obligatory) in the restaurants of the district.

 Modernising trends have invigorated the district: old houses have been re-purposed or remodelled, while new buildings have been constructed.

-Fado, the typically Portuguese style of melancholy music, is common (but not obligatory) in the restaurants of the district.
+Alfama hosts several events throughout the year, including the popular Festas de Santo António, where locals celebrate with street parties, music, and food.
+This vibrant atmosphere showcases the community's spirit and connection to its cultural roots.

+Key places of interest/cultural landmarks in the neighbourhood include: